 Richard: Absolutely.
-So, where we were actively pursuing those recession-proof Industries um, you know, were we also picking up some project work from companies kind of outside of that realm?
+So, where we were actively pursuing those recession-proof Industries um, you know, were we also picked up some project work from companies kind of outside of that realm?
 Absolutely.
 But, you know, we’re positioned incredibly well where we’ve got some great partnerships with some companies that- that are like-minded and understand like, you know, this is an opportunity.
-We have like, when the machine gets plugged back in, when we switch from pacelap back to, you know, green means go those companies who are ready to start filling orders, those companies that, you know, that aren’t are screwed, right?
+We have like when the machine gets plugged back in, when we switch from pace lap back to, you know, green means go those companies who are ready to start filling orders, those companies that, you know, that aren’t are screwed, right?
 So like when- when that restaurant is able to open their doors again, you know the challenges they have are going to be one, staffing up as quickly as possible.
-Two, getting inventory back into the cooler system.
+Two, getting inventory back into the cooling system.

 Max: Stocking enough Tequila for when I show up.